meetpatel181103/Rubric-Effect-AI_peer_review_CSC690/AI_Scoring/README.md

 3.  harness/ → Test harness for AI vs. human score comparison
 4.  guidelines/ → Usage and fairness documentation
 5. README.md → Overview of Nidhey's AI module and contributions
+6.  docs/ → Functional requirements and other project documentation